smart-classic/smart_sample_apps/README.md

 SMART Sample Apps

-This repository contains a collection of sample SMArt Connect Apps.
+This repository contains a collection of sample SMART Connect Apps and SMART REST Apps.
 The entire collection of sample apps is packaged here as a django app, because that's how we deploy it on our development servers.
 All the javascript/html code resides in /static.